laxmynarain/burps/README.md

 This project marks the list of active food trucks operating in San Francisco.
 I am a beginner at web technologies.
 I figured this was the easiest way to implementation this project.This project is written primarily in Python and HTML/CSS/JS.It also uses the google maps API to render visualization for easy navigation.

+##Philosophy:
+I am a good coder but a beginner at web programming.
+I just wanted to try out my skills at web programming.
+Since, I am a beginner I used the simlest implementation that I could think of.
+I think, programming is not about having knowledge of multiple tools and techniques but it is about being able to think "Computer - sciency" and using the right tools to that end.
+On the way you may have to learn a lots of tool and tricks, and there is no harm there. :).
+It's part of the learning and fun.
+And that's what programming should be - FUN.

+This project was done just to prove that you don't need experience with web programming to provide good web sites.
+Here is my background. linkedin.com/in/lsadagopan/

+Also: This was part of a coding challenge.
+I'm glad I could complete it in time!

+## Technology Choices
+1. I probably would have explored backend js choices, added good looking twitter bootstrap or maybe even done some load testing.
+But, it's been a very hectic week and the technology choices came down to getting a prototype up and running ASAP and python and simple js did the trick.
+2. If I had more time:
+    1. I would have researched about better ways to write the same project.
+    2. I would have provided ways to integrate into mobile systems (provide maps directions, yelp ratings, transportation choices, etc...)
+    3. Written a more comprehensive unit test module.

 ## Technologies

 ### Backend